lev67j/Privacy-Policy-Box-App/README.md

 4. Changes to the Privacy Policy
 We reserve the right to update this Privacy Policy.
 Any changes will be posted on this page.

-If you have any questions, you can contact us by email: support@yourapp.com.